 “I’m starting to remember who I was before you convinced me I was worthless.”

 People sometimes have trouble recognising that they are being abused.
 Recognising abuse may be especially difficult for someone who has lived with it for many years.
-However, it is always okay to talk to a trusted adult or friend if you feel you or a friend are abused.
+However, it is always okay to talk to a trusted adult or friend if you feel you or someone else are abused.

 To abuse someone is not normal and is never okay.
 Noticing and acknowledging the signs of an abusive relationship is the first step to ending it.
 No one should live in fear of the person they love.